 Ephesus – Pergamum (2 days / 1 night)

 Following lunch in the town of Bergama, three kilometers south of the Acropolis, down in the valley we will visit the Asclepieion, ancient medical center built in the name of Asclepius, the God of Medicine.
 Then visit of Red hall, one of the largest buildings in antiquity, dedicated to the Egyptian goddesses Serapis & Isis.
-Drive to Kusadasi for overnight.
+Drive back to Izmir.